Missing-Skills/materials/SCHEDULE.md

 - TiKz
 - Templates

-## May 8 - Week 13: Debugging and Profiling in VSCode
+## May 8 - Week 13: Seeking Help and Asking Questions

-- Configuring VSCode's visual debugger
-- Breakpoints
-- Step over, step into, continue, restart
-- Practice debugging
-- Logging
+- How to Google
-- Reading profiler results
+- ChatGPT
+- How to ask questions and communicate